Hemi Ahio

 John Kevin Alipate Ahio (born 20 July 1990), known professionally as Hemi Ahio, is a New Zealand-born Tongan professional boxer.

-Ahio is the current WBC Middle East heavyweight title holder.
+Ahio is a former WBC Middle East heavyweight title holder.
 He is a two-time New Zealand national heavyweight champion, being the first person to hold two New Zealand heavyweight titles from two commissioning bodies including NZNBF and PBCNZ.
 He was the first IBO Oceania-Oriental heavyweight champion.

 Early life and inspirations

 Ahio was born and raised in Auckland, New Zealand by Tongan parents.
 He was introduced to boxing in 2012 by his uncle, after Ahio was attacked and stabbed by a group of men while waiting for a bus.
 Due to his height and ferocity he has been compared to a young Mike Tyson, sometimes earning him the nickname the 'Tongan Tyson'.
 He was inspired by New Zealand Samoan Heavyweight David Tua, and Tongan Legend Kitone Lave.

 Professional boxing

 Professional debut to New Zealand champion 2013–2017

 Ahio made his professional boxing debut in 2013 where he stopped Clint Foai in the first round.
 At this time Ahio was trained by Lolo Heimuli.
 Ahio made his professional boxing debut in June 2014 when he defeated Will Quarrie by unanimous decision on the undercard of the inaugural Super 8 Boxing Tournament.
 Around this time is where Hemi Ahio signed a long-term deal with John McRae, promoter of the Super 8 tournament series.

 Ahio next broadcast fight is on the third Super 8 event undercard in 2015 where he took on the American Clarence Tillman.
 Ahio would win the fight with Tillman retiring in corner from Shoulder dislocation.
 Ahio would fight again in May 2015 against journeyman Junior Maletino Iakopo.
 Ahio won the fight by Unanimous Decision, fighting through the fight with a hand injury.
 In August 2015, Ahio had his first international fight, in Australia, on a Danny Green undercard against Andre Meunier.
 Ahio won the first by first-round knockout.
 Ahio would return to the Super 8 events on TV when he takes on American Samoan boxer Alapati A'asa for the vacant New Zealand National (NZNBF version) Heavyweight title to end his 2015.
 After both boxers gets knocked down during the fight, Ahio won the fight by second-round TKO, picking up his first title.

 Due to his promoter losing major sponsors earlier in the year, Ahio was not able to keep active.
 Ahio wasn't able to fight on other cards due to contract obligations to the former promoter.
 The contract however expired in 2018.
 Ahio would make his return in 2017 where he took on Daniel Tai for the vacant IBO Oceania Orient Heavyweight title and vacant New Zealand National (PBCNZ version) Heavyweight title.
 This will be the last fight Ahio would be fight under his trainer Lolo Heimuli and his promoter John McRae.
 Ahio would win the fight by unanimous decision picking up his second and third titles.